 First, decide if the message we share is important.
 Do you believe it yourself?
 Is it relevant?
 When understood and lived out with grace, is it good news?
 Next, ask the question: Will more people find salvation when the message is merged with the pivotal design?
-(Of course, they will.
-Thousands more.)
 Then ask if it's possible.
-(Hello!
-It is happening already!)
+(It is happening already!)